© 2026 All Rights reserved WUSF

 "These are medications that manage HIV, keep you to where you're undetectable state, and also key in keeping from spreading the disease further," Dunlap said.

-The bill includes $31 million to restore eligibility to thousands until the Florida Legislature passes a budget.
+The bill includes $31 million to restore eligibility to thousands until the Legislature passes a budget.
 House and Senate leaders are in a stalemate over budget talks and will have to return to the Capitol to pass a spending plan after ending the regular session on March 13.

-It does not restore coverage for Biktarvy, the most popular once-a-day pill, and other medications will be switched to generic versions.
+The bill does not restore coverage for Biktarvy, the most popular once-a-day pill, and other medications will be switched to generic versions.

 Florida has one of the highest rates of HIV in the United States, according to the Centers for Disease Control and Prevention.
 The state ranks third in the nation for HIV diagnoses, according to the latest available data, which is from 2023.